Shiwa, Iwate: History

 The area of present-day Shiwa was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
 The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the early Heian period.
 During the Kamakura period, the area was ruled by a branch of the Northern Fujiwara, followed by the Shiba clan during the Muromachi period.
 During the Sengoku period, the area was conquered by the Nambu clan in 1588.
 During the Edo period, Shiwa prospered as a post station on the Ōshū Kaidō highway connecting Edo with the northern provinces, as well as from its location on the Kitakami River.
 Initially part of Morioka Domain under the Tokugawa shogunate, from 1684, four villages (Tsuchidate, Katayose, Inato and Kamihirazawa) formed an exclave of Hachinohe Domain.

-During the Meiji period, this exclave became the village of Shiwa, and the town of Hizume and the villages of Furudate, Mizuwake, Akaishi, Hikobe, Sahinai, Akasawa, ane Nagaoka were established within Shiwa District on April 1, 1889 with the establishment of the modern municipalities system.
+During the Meiji period, this exclave became the village of Shiwa, and the town of Hizume and the villages of Furudate, Mizuwake, Akaishi, Hikobe, Sahinai, Akasawa, and Nagaoka were established within Shiwa District on April 1, 1889 with the establishment of the modern municipalities system.
 These municipalities were merged on April 1, 1955 to form the new town of Shiwa.